-From below Green Lane Weir to Hibbert Road, the minimum soffit height is 22.45m AOD, set to be no more restrictive than the lowest existing crossing at Hibbert Road.
+From below Green Lane Weir to Hibbert Road, the minimum soffit height is 22.75m AOD, set to be no more restrictive than the existing crossing at Green Lane, the most upstream point.

 The Maidenhead Waterways project was conceived as an amenity asset for residents of the Maidenhead area, and as a contribution to sustainability including wildlife habitat.
 In itself it creates a new place but will affect, and be affected by, adjacent development.
 It is important to achieve a balance between the benefit conferred on, or given by, adjacent developments and retaining the wildlife and amenity value of the waterway as an escape from the urban environment.